rhysd/hgrep/README.md

   - `--type-list`: Show all supported file types and their corresponding globs
   - `--one-file-system`: When enabled, the search will not cross file system boundaries relative to where it started from
   - `--no-unicode`: Disable unicode-aware regular expression matching
-  - `--regex-size-limit`: The upper size limit of the compiled regex.
+  - `--regex-size-limit NUM+SUFFIX?`: The upper size limit of the compiled regex.
 The default limit is 10M.
 For the size suffixes, see --max-filesize
-  - `--dfa-size-limit`: The upper size limit of the regex DFA.
+  - `--dfa-size-limit NUM+SUFFIX?`: The upper size limit of the regex DFA.
 The default limit is 10M.
 For the size suffixes, see --max-filesize
 - Only for `syntect-printer` feature
   - `--background`: Paint background colors.
 This is useful when your favorite theme does not fit to your terminal's background color
   - `--ascii-lines`: Use ASCII characters for drawing border lines instead of Unicode characters